sweattep/ancient_quotes/README.md

 >What is done cannot be undone, but one can prevent it happening again

 >The impediment to action advances action.
 What stands in the way becomes the way.

+>go about your business, because the meaning of this message will remain secret until the end of time.

+>I became sick for days, and I rise, and do the king's work.